pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/dti.png" width=80%>

-* Looking at the coronal view (green) scroll to a slice that has a red “U”-shape in the upper middle part of the brain.
+* Looking at the coronal view (green) scroll to a slice that has a red "U" shape in the upper middle part of the brain.
 There are a lot of them, but any will do.
 This structure is the corpus callosum and it looks like this:

 <img src="https://github.com/monicalyons/pnlNipype/blob/monicalyons-patch-1/Misc/dti_corpus.png" width=80%>